opscentric/mini-series/docker-and-containers/README.md

 #### The `ports:` Directive

-This directive tell Docker which ports to explose on a container and how to map them to ports on the host machine.
+This directive tells Docker which ports to explose on a container and how to map them to ports on the host machine.
 This is how you can define access to your containers from a local browser for example.

 #### The `environment:` Directive

-Environment variables set here are pushed ot the container when it starts.
-This is the preferred way to configure a container.
+Environment variables set here are set in the container when it starts.
+This is the most common way to configure a containerized application.
 Many common containers such as Postgres are setup to use specific environment variables on start to configure the service.

 #### The `links:` Directive

-`links:` tells Docker which of our service should be able to ocmmunicate with each other.
+`links:` tells Docker which of our services should be able to communicate with each other.
 You can specify services here based on their name such as `- database` in our example file.

 #### The `depends_on:` Directive

 Similar to `links:` except instead of creating a network link this directive tells Docker which services need to be running before this service can start.
-In our example we make sure the database is running before starting our app.
+In our example we make sure the database is running before starting our Node app.

 ### Docker Compose Commands

 Now that you know how Docker Compose files work you are ready to try it out.
-Docker Compose uses command line commands simimlar to Docker except instead of `docker` you will use `docker-compose`.
+Docker Compose uses command line commands similar to Docker.
+The top level command is `docker-compose`.

-The main way you will do this is with the `up` and `down` commands.
-Docker Compose has other comands to perform subsets of the `up` and `down` workflows and other tasks but today we will focus on these 2.
+The most common `docker-compose` commands are `up` and `down`.
+Docker Compose has other commands to perform subsets of the `up` and `down` workflows as well as other tasks but today we will focus on these 2.

 #### The `up` Command

 To run your Docker Compose setup you can use `docker-compose up`.
 This will build and start your containers, create any networks or links defined and instantiate volumes.
-If your Dokcerfile has changed since the last build and you wish to rebuild it to get the latest changes add the `--build` flag to the end of the command.
+If your Dockerfile has changed since the last build and you wish to rebuild it add the `--build` flag to the end of the command (i.e. `docker-compose up --build`).

 #### The `down` Command

-When you are done with your Docker Compose setup and want to turn it off use the `docker-compose down' command.
-This will stop your containers, unmount volumes and terminate any netwokrs created by the `up` command.
+When you are done with your Docker Compose setup and want to turn it off use the `docker-compose down` command.
+This will stop your containers, unmount volumes and terminate any networks created by the `up` command.

 ### Using Docker Compose

 Let's go ahead and try it now.
-Make sure you have navigated to the directory where you cloned the project repo on your command line and type `docker-compose up`.
-You will see some logs in your terminal as the Database container is started and then the Node app container.

-You may see a few warning messages, these are ok.
+Make sure you have navigated to the directory which contains the Dockerfile, docker-compose.yml and Node app files on your command line and type `docker-compose up`.

+You will see some logs in your terminal as the Database container is started and then the Node app container will start.
+Don't worry if you see some warning messages, they are expected during the Node container build.

 If all goes well you will see the current time output to the console and then a message saying `Server running on 4000`.

 Once you see this message you can navigate to `localhost` in your browser and you should see the current time output to the page.
 This time is being queried from the database and means your Docker Compose setup is up and running!